COVID-19 – Testing

 Travelers should consult their travel agent or the airline’s travel guidelines to ensure they have the most up-to-date information about requirements for travel.

 To find a location where you can get tested for international travel, please talk to your travel agent or the airline that you will be travelling on.
 An internet search for “COVID-19 Testing for International Outbound Travel Ontario” may also be helpful.

 You can look up your test result on the Ministry of Health website.
 You will need your green Ontario health card.
-Results can take up to 7 days.
+Due to high volume of testing, results can take up to 7-14 days.

 Your healthcare provider (family doctor or nurse practitioner) can assist you in finding your results if you:

 - have a red and white health card, or

 - are having difficulty finding your results online.